rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

 <img src="../images/PathInt/moreslits.png" style="width: 70%" class="align-center">
 </figure>

 The total amplitude would then become a more complicated sum, having to take into account more slits, $$A(O) = \sum_iB(i\rightarrow0) \sum_jA(j\rightarrow i)$$.
 Taking this idea to its conclusion, if there were an infinite number of slits then there would be an infinite number of amplitudes to sum over.
 An infinite number of gratings would mean that the the 'paths' that the particle takes is now a continuous function (imagine spacing between gratings and spacing are two independent coordinates that both shrink to an infinitessimal).
-This resultsin the total amplitude is summed over all possible paths from the source to the point $$O$$[^1].
+This results in the total amplitude is summed over all possible paths from the source to the point $$O$$[^1].

 <figure class="align-center">
 <img src="../images/PathInt/SLITS%3F.png" style="width: 70%" class="align-center">